saphir-travel/documentation/content/applications/marketing/sms_marketing/essentials/sms_essentials.rst

 companies expand their market reach, especially in some countries, where emails might not be very common, or even used at all.

-Odoo's :guilabel:`SMS Marketing` application can also help boost conversion rates around valuable actions, such as event registrations, free trials, purchases, etc., since :abbr:`SMS (Short Message Service)` text and mobile-based channels typically have high open-rates.
+Odoo's *SMS Marketing* application can also help boost conversion rates around valuable actions, such as event registrations, free trials, purchases, etc., since text and mobile-based marketing channels typically yield higher :abbr:`CTOR (click-to-open rate)` and :abbr:`CTR (click-through rate)` outcomes.

 SMS marketing dashboard
 =======================